adrianskelton/project-2/README.md

 ### Rules button

-When the user clicks on the rules button a popup similar to the one at the start pops up with the game rules.
-The only difference is there is no form requiring a username.
+When the user clicks on the rules button the rules popup modal pops up.

-"Sound on/off" toggle button.
+### "Sound on/off" toggle button.

 This button toggles between a "sound on" and a "sound off" state, muting the two mp3 files listed at the bottom of the html.
 The text then reflects what the user should push on or off for their desired choice.

 ---

-### User game score, round score and lightning bolt
+### User game score and lightning bolt

 ![alt text](assets/images/readme/screenshot_user_score.png).\
 Start View when the user has not yet chosen anything and the score is zero (shown above)